 1. Nickel City

-Opened earlier this year, Nickel City is a neighborhood dive and rum-focused patio whose flagship is located in Austin.
-Throughout the month of October, Nickel City is transforming into an over-the-top Black Lagoon pop-up.
+Named one of the best bars in North American earlier this year, Nickel City is a neighborhood dive known for their high-quality cocktails and laidback atmosphere.
+Kicking off on October 13, the bar will once again transform into an over-the-top Halloween haven for the annual Black Lagoon pop-up.
 Here, Halloween enthusiasts can enjoy themed libations and spooky tunes in an immersive atmosphere.

 Just like its atmospheric interior with its rich crimson walls, dim lighting, and collection of spirits, the Westheimer haunt provides a moody setting for drinking experiences of all sorts.